kishanmandal94/Object-Detection-using-Intel-NCS-Traffic-Sign-Detection-Using-Tensorflow/Readme.md

 # Traffic Sign  Detection using Movidius Neural Compute Stick

 This package has two parts tds_tensor and mobilenetssd .
 The package tsd_tensor can detect german traffic signs with a frame rate of ~0.4 FPS .
-The pmobilenetssd can perform object detection with a frame rate of ~7 FPS
+The mobilenetssd can perform object detection with a frame rate of ~7 FPS

 ---------
 ## Setting up the repository